hsw28/data_analysis/hannah-in-use/README.txt

-posimport.m: outputs a structure of pos/vel/acc from imported pos files from uipickfiles timeimport.m: outputs a structure of multiple lfp times from files selected with uipickfiles MASSaccelVsFiringRate.m: does acceleration vs firing rates for tons of clusters at once using bulk data
+posimport.m: outputs a structure of pos/vel/acc from imported pos files from uipickfiles timeimport.m: outputs a structure of multiple lfp times from files selected with uipickfiles MASSaccelVsFiringRate.m: does acceleration vs firing rates for tons of clusters at once using bulk data MASSvelVsFiringRate.m: does velocity vs firing rates for tons of clusters at once using bulk data

 RANDOM
 binning.m: bins stuff